apache/sedona/docs/api/sql/Raster-operators.md

 of the rectangular region.
 The new values to be assigned to the pixels in this region can be specified as an array passed to this function.

+!!!Note
+    If the coordinate reference system (CRS) of the input `geom` geometry differs from that of the `raster`, then `geom` will be transformed to match the CRS of the `raster`.

 Format:

 ```